Photo courtesy of Mobile Barriers

 By Nick Goldstein, vice president of regulatory and legal issues, ARTBA

-The Federal Highway Administration (FHWA) is accepting public comments through Jan.
-14, 2019, on its decision to amend or repeal a century-old regulation related to the development and deployment of new products on U.S. transportation projects.
+Monday, Jan.
+14, is the final day to submit comments to the Federal Highway Administration (FHWA) on its decision to amend or repeal a century-old regulation related to the development and deployment of new products on U.S. transportation projects.

 ARTBA is pushing FHWA to select the repeal option.
 We encourage our member firms, and other industry partners and agencies, to submit comments asking FHWA to repeal the rule.